deepak-appinventiv/checkpoint_doc/docs/quivio/components/headers/onBoardingHeader.md

 # OnBoardingHeader

-The `OnBoardingHeader` component is a React Native component designed for displaying onboarding screens with customizable heading, subheading, and span text elements.
+The `OnBoardingHeader` component is a component designed for displaying onboarding screens with customizable heading, subheading, and span text elements.
 It provides a clean and structured way to present onboarding information with flexible styling options.

 ## Usage